"USPS Email Virus" removal guide

 How to avoid installation of malware?

 Be careful when opening emails received from unknown or suspicious addresses.
 If one of these emails contains an attachment or web link, do not open it.
 Emails that are used to proliferate computer infections are usually irrelevant and presented as legitimate, important, official, and so on.
 To avoid having malicious programs installed, download software via official websites and using direct links.
 Various other sources such as third party downloaders (or installers), Peer-to-Peer networks (torrent clients, eMule and other), dubious websites and other similar channels should not be used.
 The same applies to software cracking tools: these are not legal and can cause computer infections.
 Anti-spyware and anti-virus software can keep computers safe from these threats, so have these tools installed and enabled.
-If you have already opened a "USPS Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you have already opened a "USPS Email Virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Text presented in the "USPS Email Virus" email message: